-- The Income Statement:

-- Statement of Financial Position;
+- the statement of profit or loss;

-- Statement of Changes in Equity;
+- the statement of financial position;

-- Statement of Cash Flows;
+- the statement of changes in equity;

-- the related accounting policies; and
+- the statement of cash flows; and

-- the related notes 1 to 18.
+- the related notes 1 to 17.

-The financial reporting framework that has been applied in their preparation is applicable law and (IFRSs) as adopted by the European Union.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as issued by the IASB.